 - A minimal delay may occur when there are high testing volumes during the summative testing window and when responses are flagged during quality assurance checks.

-- If an interim assessment (ICA or IAB) requires hand scoring, then the hand scoring must be completed before student results will be generated.
+- If an interim assessment (ICA or IAB) requires hand scoring, then the hand scoring must be completed and submitted before student results will be generated in CERS.

 - Hand scoring of interim assessments is a local responsibility.